utnet-org/utility/docs/practices/style.md

 implement the solution in idiomatic Rust, if possible.
 To learn what is considered idiomatic Rust, a good start are the
 [Rust API guidelines](https://rust-lang.github.io/api-guidelines/about.html)
-(but keep in mind that `framework` is not a library with public API, not all advice applies literally).
+(but keep in mind that `unc-infra. is not a library with public API, not all advice applies literally).

 When in doubt, ask question in the [Rust